Biology

 Grading Mode: Standard Letter, Pass/No Pass

 An introductory course to bird identification, their life, and their habitats.
 Emphasis will be on the physical characteristics of birds, how birds evolved, their classification, diet, behavior, reproduction strategies, flight mechanics, migration patterns, and characteristics of their natural habitat.
 There will be at least four field trips.
-May be taken for grades or on a pass-no pass basis.
+Graded or Pass/No Pass option.

 Catalog Program Pages Referencing BIOL A172